apurvjha123/selenium-openai/README.md

 # selenium-openai
-this project is used to scrap chatgpt from scrap
+this project is used to scrap chatgpt using selenium and python